avashakib/sextalklovetalk/content/_index.md

 ---
 hero:
-  heading: "A place to talk about all things sex and love. \nA space for education
+  heading: "A place to talk about all things sex and love. \n\nA space for education
     and laughter on conversations we often avoid. "
   maxWidthPX: "652"